alyraffauf/nixcfg/README.md

 - **Hyprland:** Dynamic tiling Wayland compositor and window manager.
 - **Stylix:** Auto-gnerated base16 themes for the whole desktop.
+- **Encryption:** Encrypted boot drives with Secure Boot and LUKS with TPM decryption.
-- **Home Lab Services:** Media, file sharing, and more.
+- **Home Lab:** Media, file sharing, and more with a efficnet routing via reverse proxy.
-- **Reverse Proxy:** Efficient traffic routing for my home lab services.
-- **Modular Configuration:** Reasonably adaptable for different hardware and use cases.

 ## Inputs